smartnuance/blog/src/data/blog/golang-error-handling/index.md

 ```

-Golang sadly does not have a simple way to define a new type from an existing type.
+Go sadly does not have a simple way to define a new type from an existing type.
 It has a
 [type alias](https://yourbasic.org/golang/type-alias/), but we cannot use that since _"An alias declaration doesn’t create a new distinct type different from the type it’s created from"_.

 So we can use the "field inheritance" shorthand to define a new struct that already implements the `error` interface.